harrietrc/loadimpact-docs/jekyll/_v4/getting-started/load-impact-trial-guide.md

 ## Creating tests from Browser Recordings

 When testing web apps or websites, you often want to emulate real user behavior as they make their journey through your app or site.
-Load Impact has two methods that can be used to generate scripts from browser activity.
+LoadImpact has two methods that can be used to generate scripts from browser activity.
 A Chrome Extension and a HAR file converter.
 Both allow you to record a journey you take in a local session and convert that to a JavaScript file to be used for your tests.

 These methods can save an enormous amount of time, by letting you focus on fine tuning and adding programmtic logic to your test(if applicable!) rather than hand writing each request.

 ***

-### Using the Load Impact Chrome Extension to create a test
+### Using the LoadImpact Chrome Extension to create a test

-The Load Impact [Chrome Extension](https://chrome.google.com/webstore/detail/load-impact-k6-test-scrip/docmmckkhiefiadappjepjllcoemijpj) allows you to very quickly generate a test by browsing like a user would on your web app or website.
+The LoadImpact [Chrome Extension](https://chrome.google.com/webstore/detail/load-impact-k6-test-scrip/docmmckkhiefiadappjepjllcoemijpj) allows you to very quickly generate a test by browsing like a user would on your web app or website.

 Once you have downloaded the Chrome Extension, using it is extremely simple: